ISC's New Static Website

-By end of month 4 (end of May 2014) we were serving all of our dhcp clients using Kea!
+By the end of month 4 (end of May 2014) we were serving all of our DHCP clients using Kea!
 Since then we have been improving our hook library, refactoring things, dealing with new requirements etc.

 We also have significantly simplified the routing.
-Now dhcp servers anywhere on the network can respond to any client request on a shared anycast address.
-This has simplified our setup: we use dhcp agents running on our top of rack switches, so using a single global anycast IP in their configuration saves us time when bootstrapping new clusters or data centers.
-We have improved cross-cluster redundancy also eliminating the need of using hardware load balancers.
+Now DHCP servers anywhere on the network can respond to any client request on a shared anycast address.
+This has simplified our setup; we use DHCP agents running on our top of rack switches, so using a single global anycast IP in their configuration saves us time when bootstrapping new clusters or data centers.
+We have improved cross-cluster redundancy also eliminating the need for using hardware load balancers.

 We also have beautiful dashboards and metrics which help us in troubleshooting provisioning issues.

 About Angelo Failla

 Angelo is a Production Engineer for Facebook in the Dublin, Ireland Cluster Infrastructure team working on Cluster/DataCenter automation.
 Angelo has over 10 years experience as a system engineer, and over 15 years experience as a programmer.
 He uses his coding skills (bash/python/C++ and others) to improve operations at Facebook with automation and auto-remediation.
 Angelo has spoken at PyCon Ireland 2014, SREcon15 Europe, and DevOps Italia 2015.
 Originally from Sicily, Angelo’s own Facebook page is dominated by pictures of food.
 Angelo can be reached via Twitter: @pallotron, LinkedIn, and of course, Facebook.